 Photo illustration: Goldy F. Dharmawan

-This article is part of the Teacher's Note series on the arduous process of finding a teaching job.
+This article is part of the Teacher's Note series on memorable moments of teaching.

-*This Note was written by WI, a primary school teacher in the capital city of Jakarta.
+*This Note was written by WI, a primary school teacher in Jakarta.

 **All articles published in the Teachers' Notes are the views of the authors.
 They have been edited for popular writing purposes and do not represent the views of RISE Programme in Indonesia or RISE's funders.